Friday, October 31, 2014

 Detailed HYPP Information

-Homozygous horses are affected more severely than heterozygous horses.
+Symptoms and Signs of the Disease Homozygous horses are affected more severely than heterozygous horses.
 Under ideal management practices, the defective gene does not appear to have adverse effects, but stress and/or increased potassium in the serum can trigger clinical signs of muscle dysfunction.
 Why some horses manifest severe signs of the disease and other exhibit little or no signs is unknown and currently under investigation.
 Unfortunately, a horse carrying the defective gene but showing minimal signs has the same chance of passing the gene to future generations as does the affected horse with severe signs.

 HYPP is characterized by sporadic attacks of muscle tremors (shaking or trembling), weakness and/or collapse.
 Attacks can also be accompanied by loud breathing noises resulting from paralysis of the muscles of the upper airway.
 Occasionally, sudden death can occur following a severe paralytic attack, presumably from heart failure or respiratory muscle paralysis.